sandrodz/autoblog-addon-full-text-importer/README.md

 ##Autoblog addon: Full Text Importer

-This plugin follows the article link, parses it, matches selector and grabs content.
+This plugin follows the article link to full article, parses it, matches selector and grabs content.

 Content area can be selected (matched) via .class or #id.